 The ebb and flow of coronavirus lockdown restrictions and the continued importance of social distancing may mean most of us haven’t hosted big group barbecues this year, but we’ve definitely been grilling.
-And with Labor Day still several weeks off, there’s plenty of grilling season officially left to enjoy before it gets too cold and wet outside.
-So here’s where you’ll find all the best BBQ tips and intel we’ve gathered to make this a great one.
+And even though Labor Day is finally upon us, there’s likely to be plenty of grilling season left to enjoy before it gets too cold and wet outside.
+So here’s where you’ll find all the best BBQ tips and intel (with recipes too, of course).

 Grilling and barbecuing are synonymous with summer, and appeal to some primal part of us: meat, fire, feasting outdoors.
 What’s not to love?
 Whether you’re a self-proclaimed pitmaster, backyard griller extraordinaire, or just an avid eater of BBQ, there’s a lot to learn about the art and science of grilling.
 From the differences between wood and charcoal and the knowledge of when to use the lid on your grill, to the nuances of regional barbecue sauce styles and international BBQ techniques (not to mention coverage of things you didn’t even realize you could grill), we’ve got everything you need to know about grilling and barbecue right here.

 Below, you’ll find a wealth of information broken down into the following categories:

 - The Best Grills, Grilling Accessories & BBQ Tools